Who's Who in Musicals: M to Mi

 MGM took a risk and teamed unknown baritone Nelson Eddy with MacDonald in Naughty Marietta (1935).
 Their rendition of "Ah, Sweet Mystery of Life" proved such a sensation that the studio reunited the duo for eight highly popular screen musicals.
 Rose Marie (1936) and its "Indian Love Call" provided the now classic image of Eddy as a Canadian Mountie wooing a willing Jeanette.
 While both Eddy and MacDonald had their musical and dramatic shortcomings, their charming chemistry delighted audiences, making grand operatic-sized emotions surprisingly believable.
 Their string of hits included Maytime (1936), Sweethearts (1938) and The New Moon (1940).
 For all their on-screen passion, the two stars were no more than friends in real life they socialized occasionally, and each sang at the other's wedding.
 Suggestions that they had an off-screen affair have been dismissed by all responsible sources.

 MacDonald's other films include San Francisco (1936) with its hit title tune, The Firefly (1937) and Three Darling Daughters (1948).
-When the studio system faded, she made frequent concert appearances and toured successfully in Bitter Sweet, The King & I and other musicals.
-Offstage, MacDonald enjoyed a long and happy marriage to actor Gene Raymond.
-Plagued by coronary weakness in her final years, she died of a heart attack at age 63.
+When the studio system faded, she made frequent concert appearances and toured successfully in Bitter Sweet, and starred in a regional production of The King & I. Offstage, MacDonald enjoyed a long and happy marriage to actor Gene Raymond.
+Plagued by coronary illness in her final years, she died of a heart attack at age 63.
 For more, see Edward Barton Turk's Hollywood Diva: A Biography of Jeanette MacDonald (Univ. of California Press, Berkley: 1998).

 b.
 Oct.
 17, 1946 (Enfield, England)